sgkertsos/car-sales/README.md

     2. For the bucket
         a.
 Replace name with your bucket name
         b.
 Replace the bucket location with your bucket location
+    3. For the dataset
+        a.
+Replace name with the dataset name
+        b.
+Replace the project ID with your GCP project ID
+        c.
+Replace the dataset location with your dataset location

-We also have to copy our service account json file to the keys directory or paste the contents of our json file to the tf_service_account.json file.
+We also have to paste the contents of our service account json file to the keys/tf_service_account.json file.

 NOTE:
 The service account can be created with the following roles: